Overseas Family

 Why the discharge date comes faster than families expect

-Families — especially families abroad — often assume a frail parent will stay hospitalized until fully recovered.
+Families, especially families abroad, often assume a frail parent will stay hospitalized until fully recovered.
 Japanese acute-care hospitals do not work that way: payment structures and bed management encourage defined stays, and once acute treatment ends, discharge planning starts whether or not the home situation is ready.

 This is not callousness; it is how the system allocates acute beds.
 The practical implication for families is simple: the discharge clock starts at admission, and the family that engages discharge planning in week one chooses the next arrangement, while the family that waits for a phone call accepts whatever can be arranged by Friday.
+The financial mechanics make this concrete.
+Most acute hospitals are paid under the DPC per-diem system, in which the daily reimbursement for a given diagnosis is highest in the first days and steps down as the stay lengthens, so a long admission is a money-loser for the ward by design.
+That pressure is real but bounded: the average stay in Japanese acute-care beds runs around two weeks, longer than in many countries, so the issue is rarely a patient pushed out mid-treatment, but a frail parent declared medically stable while the home is still unprepared.

 Find the discharge planning desk on day one

-Japanese hospitals of any size have a consultation and regional-coordination office — typically called chiiki renkei shitsu or kanja soudan shitsu — staffed by medical social workers whose job includes connecting the next arrangement: home services, transitional facilities, transfers.
+Japanese hospitals of any size have a consultation and regional-coordination office, typically called chiiki renkei shitsu or kanja soudan shitsu, staffed by medical social workers whose job includes connecting the next arrangement: home services, transitional facilities, transfers.

 The discharge conference is where the plan gets real